akashdeepdeb/ml-class-machine-learning/README.md

 Link to coursera course: http://www.ml-class.org

 # Notes
-  - I have used GNU Octave in all the assigments.
+  - I have used GNU Octave (version 4.0.3) in all the assigments.
   - All image formats are .png